 o Where possible, leave equipment configured.
 If you are having issues with items, leaving them configured may assist the inspector on assessing the issue(s).

-More details on periodic inspection of PPE and height safety equipment are contained in MIS309 Equipment Inspection, which is due for publication by Arboriculture Australia Ltd in the last quarter of 2019.
+More details on periodic inspection of PPE and height safety equipment are contained in MIS309 Equipment Inspection.